Also called ethanol, grain alcohol, and pure alcohol, a chemical compound, a simple alcohol with the chemical formula C2H5OH.

 A doctor can diagnose alcoholism based on a specific set of criteria published by the American Psychiatric Association and the World Health Organization.

-Drinking and driving results in numerous car accidents, injuries, and deaths each year.
+She was drinking and driving, resulting in numerous car accidents, injuries, and deaths.

 In 2009, there were more than 10,800 crash deaths with a driver’s blood alcohol concentration of 0.08 or higher, roughly 32 percent of the total traffic fatalities for the year.